rust-lang/blog.rust-lang.org/posts/c-abi-changes-for-wasm32-unknown-unknown.md

 Notably this ABI definition does not match the [tool-conventions] definition of the C API, which is the current standard for how WebAssembly toolchains should talk to one another.
-Originally this non-standard definition was used for all WebAssembly based target except Emscripten, but [this changed in 2021][fix-wasi] where the WASI targets for Rust use a corrected ABI definition.
+Originally this non-standard definition was used for all WebAssembly based targets except Emscripten, but [this changed in 2021][fix-wasi] where the WASI targets for Rust use a corrected ABI definition.
 Still, however, the non-standard definition remained in use for `wasm32-unknown-unknown`.